-Cypress vine, part of the bindweed family (Convolvulaceae), is valued not only as a flowering vine with small, delicate, papery star-shaped blooms, mostly in bright red, but also as a foliage plant with graceful, dainty, and feathery fern-like leaves.
+Cypress vine (Ipomoea quamoclit) is part of the bindweed family and is valued as a flowering vine with small, delicate, papery star-shaped blooms, mostly in bright red.
+But flowers aren't this plant's only attributes; it also functions fabulously as a foliage plant with graceful, dainty, and feathery fern-like leaves.

 |Botanical Name||Ipomoea quamoclit|